 Nick received his J.D. from Southwestern Law School in Los Angeles.
-While at Southwestern, Nick gained legal experience externing in the Orange County District Attorney Major Fraud Unit and for the Honorable Barry Russel in the U.S. Bankruptcy Court for the Central District of California.
-Nick developed negotiation skills competing in nationwide negotiation competitions as a member of the Negotiation Honors Program and was ultimately appointed Chair of the program for his last year of law school.
-Nick was also a student editor for the Journal of International Media and Entertainment Law as well as a Legal Writing Teaching Assistant during law school.
+While at Southwestern, he gained legal experience externing in the Orange County District Attorney Major Fraud Unit and for the Honorable Barry Russel in the U.S. Bankruptcy Court for the Central District of California.
+He has competed in nationwide negotiation competitions as a member of the Negotiation Honors Program and was ultimately appointed Chair of the program for his last year of law school.
+He was also a student editor for the Journal of International Media and Entertainment Law as well as a Legal Writing Teaching Assistant during law school.

 Nick received his B.A. degree in History from the University of California, Irvine.